 What does it mean to be an 826 chapter?

 Chapters in the 826 Network are linked by a formal chapter affiliation agreement.
 This agreement defines the relationship between each chapter and 826 National, outlines our agreed standards, and also details what each 826 core program entails.
 Only official chapters are allowed to use the 826 name.

 How did 826 National start?

 826’s first chapter, 826 Valencia, opened its doors in San Francisco’s Mission District in 2002.
-Author Dave Eggers and award-winning educator Nínive Calegari co-founded 826 Valencia as a place where students, parents, and families from the under-resourced schools nearby could access after-school tutoring, workshops, field trips, and writing programs — all free of charge.
+Author Dave Eggers and award-winning educator Nínive Calegari co-founded 826 Valencia as a place where students, parents, and families from under-resourced schools nearby could access after-school tutoring, workshops, field trips, and writing programs — all free of charge.
 Soon after, 826NYC and 826LA opened their doors in Brooklyn and Echo Park to offer the same programs to their communities.
 Due to the popularity of the model and the opening of four additional chapters, Eggers and Calegari then co-founded 826 National in 2008 to support the existing chapters and manage the opening of future chapters ad the expansion of 826 programs.

 Can I visit an 826 chapter to learn more about the work you do?

 Due to the high volume of requests, limited staff time, and a priority focus on the quality of our student programming, our chapter teams are unfortunately unable to accommodate a personalized visit, though we sincerely appreciate your interest!
 If you are near and 826 chapter currently or if you will be during any future travels, we DO encourage you to visit their imaginative storefront, as you’ll get a great feel of the atmosphere created at the center.
 Don’t forget to pick up some student publications while you’re there!